talandar/ManaFluidics/README.md

 # ManaFluidics

-ManaFluidics is a storage and logistics mod for Minecraft 1.10.
+ManaFluidics is a magic/tech mod for Minecraft 1.10.

 A note to those viewing this repo: